e-corp-sam-sepiol/bitcoin-node/lightning.md

 #### Why Loop In?
 - Refilling depleted channels with funds from cold-wallets or exchange withdrawals.
 - Servicing `off-chain` Lightning withdrawals using `on-chain` payments, with no funds in channels required.

+#### Considerations When Using Loop
+- Looping out from an active channel will require a path to the [LOOP public node](https://1ml.com/node/021c97a90a411ff2b10dc2a8e32de2f29d2fa49d41bfbb52bd416e460db0747d0d "LOOP public node"), if you want to be able to re-balance your channels with Loop make sure the channels you open have have a path to the LOOP public node.

 ### How to Loop Out